Understanding your health

 • Functional tests: strength, speed, agility

 The Copenhagen program reduces adductor injuries by 41% in soccer players.
-Your physical therapist will teach you these exercises.
+Your physiotherapist will teach you these exercises.

 What to do at home for an adductor strain?

-• Walk with small steps to avoid straining your groin.
+• Walk with small steps to avoid stretching the groin.

 • Use compression shorts or an elastic bandage.